admiraltyio/admiralty/README.md

 #### Source Cluster install

+> **Important!** This section assumes you have not yet installed multicluster-scheduler on the source cluster.
+If you already had, and just want to add an additional target cluster, continue from the *Adding an additional Target Cluster to an existing Source Cluster* section, instead.

-While it is possible to install Admiralty on a source cluster without any known target clusters, it is recommended you first decided where you want to federeta to.
+While it is possible to install multicluster-scheduler on a source cluster without any known target clusters, it is recommended you first decided where you want to federeta to.
 In this example, we use the target cluster installed above, named "c2".